Sumith1415/currencyConverter/currencyConverter1/README.md

 Steps:-
 1. Sign-up in https://currencylayer.com.
 2. Get access key after Sign in.
-3. Replace my access key with your access key in :-
+3. Replace my access key with your access key in :-<br>
   a. optionCreater.js
   b. app.js
 5. Use or alter my readymade Currency Converter Webpage...